hwoarang/docker-quasselcore/README.md

 # Summary
-Docker image files to create an openSUSE Leap Quassel core with SSL support.
+Docker image files to create an Debian Stretch Quassel core with SSL support.

 # Configuration